alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A ticket is usually served by a ticketing officer (usually a police officer).
 Depending on the severity of the violation, there are at least three ways of responding to a traffic ticket in Alaska:

-• With mandatory court appearance, the case must be tried in court or a plea of " not guilty” must be submitted.
+• With mandatory court appearance, the case may be tried in court or a plea of " not guilty” may be submitted.

 • Assessment of points against the defendant’s driver’s license ( this may lead up to the revocation of the driver’s license),